Today’s one minute marketing topic is Marketing SWOT

 Take the time to work through your marketing strengths, weaknesses, opportunities and threats.
 This course will include a self-assessment prior to the first of two coaching sessions.

 The result of the coaching will be actionable ways to improve your organization’s marketing by finding new ways to engage your current and future customers, understanding gaps in your current plan, and more.
 Ready to get started?
-Sign up for Marketing SWOT coaching program.
+Contact us.